Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 Next, we classify symmetry groups with $K=\TT$.
 These are group extensions

 if there is no time-reversal symmetry and

 if there is time-reversal symmetry.
 Recall the group~$E_n$ introduced before Proposition~\ref{thm:65}.

-\begin{proposition}[] Up to isomorphism there are two distinct group extensions~\eqref{eq:97} with~$n\ge3$, and the groups~$SH_n$ which appear are $SO_n\times \TT$ and $\Spin_n^c$.
-Up to isomorphism there are six distinct group extensions~\eqref{eq:65} with~$n\ge3$, and the groups~$H_n$ which appear are mutually nonisomorphic.
+\begin{proposition}[$K=\TT$] Up to isomorphism there are two distinct group extensions~\eqref{eq:97} with~$n\ge3$, and the groups~$SH_n$ that appear are $SO_n\times \TT$ and $\Spin_n^c$.
+Up to isomorphism there are six distinct group extensions~\eqref{eq:65} with~$n\ge3$, and the groups~$H_n$ that appear are mutually nonisomorphic.
 Three of the groups have identity component~$SO_n\times \TT$:

 The identity component of the remaining three groups is~$\Spin^c_n$:

 \end{proposition}

 The group~$\Pc_n$ is also isomorphic to $\Pm_n\times \TT\bigm/\pmo$.
 It sits in the complex Clifford algebra generated by~$\RR^n$ with a nondegenerate symmetric bilinear form~\cite{ABS}.
 In~$\Pcpm_n$ the action of~ $\Ppm_n$ on~$\TT$ factors through $\pi _0\Ppm_n$ and is via inversion $\lambda \mapsto\lambda \inv $.
 In each case we divide out by the diagonal subgroup~$\pmo$.
 The groups with identity component~$\Spin^c_n$ are fermionic.